 The church fees for the funeral service, whether by burial or cremation, will be paid on the day of the service by your Funeral Director, and included in his invoice to you later.
 Fees for cremation go in total to the Diocese of Norwich.
 Fees for a service in church and burial in the churchyard are divided between our own church and the Diocese of Norwich.

 Clergy conducting services receive no part of the fee themselves.
-Where travel, to a crematorium for example, is involved the clergyman receives travelling expenses in accordance with the published Norwich Diocesan Scale.
+Where travel, to a crematorium for example, is involved the minister receives travelling expenses in accordance with the published Norwich Diocesan Scale.

 There is no fee for a committal at a crematorium following a service in one of our churches.
 A full list of fees is available.